Stuyvesant Wainwright: United States Congress

 In 1952, he was elected to Congress in the Republican wave that flipped the House, Senate, and Presidency from Democrat to Republican.
-Wainwright went on to serve four consecutive terms as the Representative for New York's 1st congressional district from January 3, 1953 until January 3, 1961, in the 83rd, 84th, and 85th United States Congresses.
+Wainwright went on to serve four consecutive terms as the Representative for New York's 1st congressional district from January 3, 1953, until January 3, 1961, in the 83rd, 84th, and 85th United States Congresses.

 While serving in Congress, he was a member of the House Armed Services Committee, Foreign Affairs Committee, the Education and Labor Committee and the Merchant Marine Committee.
 Wainwright voted in favor of the Civil Rights Acts of 1957 and 1960.

 He narrowly lost a re-election bid in 1960 against Democrat Otis G. Pike.

 Later career

 After leaving the House of Representatives, he taught political science at Rutgers University from 1960 to 1961.
 Afterwards, he resumed the practice of law with the firm Battle, Fowler, Lidstone, Jaffin, Pierce & Kheel.
-From 1975 until 1979, he was president of the Miltope Corporation and a director of the Corporation from 1975–1985.
+From 1975 until 1979, he was president of the Miltope Corporation and a director of the corporation from 1975 to 1985.